Volunteer Opportunities

 Audubon Chapters

 Throughout NY — Help your local Audubon Chapter monitor birds, restore habitat, conduct education and outreach, and lead bird walks and other public programs.
-Volunteer with New York City Audubon, Bronx River – Sound Shore Audubon Society, Central Westchester Audubon Society, Bedford Audubon Society, or one of the seven Long Island Audubon chapters: North Shore Audubon Society, South Shore Audubon Society, Huntington – Oyster Bay Audubon Society, Four Harbors Audubon Society, Eastern Long Island Audubon Society, and North Fork Audubon Society.
+Volunteer with New York City Bird Alliance, Bronx River – Sound Shore Audubon Society, Central Westchester Audubon Society, Bedford Audubon Society, or one of the seven Long Island Audubon chapters: North Shore Audubon Society, South Shore Audubon Society, Huntington – Oyster Bay Audubon Society, Four Harbors Audubon Society, Eastern Long Island Audubon Society, and North Fork Audubon Society.

 Alley Pond Environmental Center